pytorch/rfcs/RFC-00XX-riscv-support.md

 To actively help enable the Python ecosystem on RISC-V, the [RISE project](https://riseproject.dev/), a consortium of companies interested in the success of RISC-V, has been openly building, testing, and distributing many Python packages on RISC-V, and made them freely available at https://riseproject.gitlab.io/python/wheel_builder/.
 It is meant as a stop-gap solution, as the Python ecosystem gradually improves its support for RISC-V. See [pypa/manylinux#1426](https://github.com/pypa/manylinux/discussions/1426) for more details.

 * **RISC-V support in PyPA tooling:** Work is ongoing to add RISC-V support to the Python packaging ecosystem, with [manylinux_2_39_riscv64](https://quay.io/repository/pypa/manylinux_2_39_riscv64) recently introduced.
 The discussion is tracked in [pypa/manylinux#1426](https://github.com/pypa/manylinux/discussions/1426).
-* **PyTorch dependencies on RISC-V:** RISE is actively working to provide PyTorch dependencies for RISC-V, as demonstrated by their [wheel builder](https://riseproject.gitlab.io/python/wheel_builder/).
-While this proves that packaging is feasible, it remains a temporary solution as upstream support for RISC-V is being integrated into these dependencies.
-* **CI/CD hardware availability:** Access to RISC-V hardware in CI/CD environments is currently limited.
-RISE is addressing this by making available free RISC-V runners for GitHub and GitLab projects, and is committed to sponsoring hardware resources for key projects like PyTorch to ensure adequate testing and build capacity.
+* **PyTorch dependencies on RISC-V:** A growing number of PyTorch's Python and native dependencies are being enabled natively on `riscv64` upstream.
+In the meantime, RISE maintains a [wheel builder](https://riseproject.gitlab.io/python/wheel_builder/) and PyPI index (`https://gitlab.com/api/v4/projects/riseproject%2Fpython%2Fwheel_builder/packages/pypi/simple`) that builds, tests, and distributes the remaining packages on `riscv64`.
+This index is a stop-gap and will be retired as upstream support lands.
+* **CI/CD hardware availability:** RISE now operates the [RISE RISC-V Runners](https://riseproject-dev.github.io/riscv-runner/), a free managed GitHub Actions service that runs jobs on real RISC-V hardware (Scaleway EM-RV1 bare-metal nodes) via the [`rise-risc-v-runners`](https://github.com/apps/rise-risc-v-runners) GitHub App.
+Workflows opt in by setting `runs-on: ubuntu-24.04-riscv`, and Docker-in-Docker is supported out of the box.
+See the [announcement from 2026-03-24](https://riseproject.dev/2026/03/24/announcing-the-rise-risc-v-runners-free-native-risc-v-ci-on-github/) for background.
+Each node runs at most one job at a time, so overall capacity remains the primary gating factor for scaling PyTorch CI onto this fleet — see *Unresolved questions* for sizing discussion.

 ### Work to be done

-> **Note:** This section needs to be largely modified to go into many more details.
-I would highly value having feedback from existing maintainers to help me scope it properly.
+PyTorch already builds on RISC-V without code modifications, and a prototype of PyTorch's upstream CI running on the RISE RISC-V Runners is maintained at [`riseproject-dev/pytorch@manywheel-riscv64-1`](https://github.com/riseproject-dev/pytorch/tree/manywheel-riscv64-1).
+On that branch, the `docker-build` and `linux-riscv64` jobs build successfully end-to-end; test execution is not yet wired up but is close.
+A manual step-by-step build guide (useful for local reproduction) is available at https://gist.github.com/luhenry/ffa8158ab6b8a4c56f354b3f0f5a61a7.

+The current status was presented at PyTorch Conference EU 2026 in the lightning talk "ExecuTorch on Microcontrollers: Deploying PyTorch to the smallest edge" ([session page](https://pytorchconferenceeu2026.sched.com/event/2HinF/lightning-talk-executorch-on-microcontrollers-deploying-pytorch-to-the-smallest-edge-rj-ascani-matthias-cremon-meta), [slides (PDF)](https://hosted-files.sched.co/pytorchconferenceeu2026/0b/PyTorch%20Conf%20EU%20-%202026%20-%20PyTorch%20on%20RISC-V.pdf)).

-PyTorch can already be built on RISC-V, and this is currently being done internally.
-Efforts are underway at RISE to add automated building, testing, and packaging for RISC-V. However, this approach is intended as a temporary measure; the long-term goal is for upstream PyTorch to provide official RISC-V distributions without relying on intermediaries like RISE.
+Automated building, testing, and packaging on RISC-V is intended as a bring-up step; the long-term goal is for upstream PyTorch to produce official RISC-V distributions directly, without relying on RISE as an intermediary.
+To that end, RISE is engaging with the PyTorch Multi-Cloud Working Group to scope what resources (hardware, runners, build infrastructure) it can contribute and how they integrate with the existing PyTorch CI infrastructure.

-At present, PyTorch builds successfully on RISC-V without code modifications.
-A step-by-step guide is available at https://gist.github.com/luhenry/ffa8158ab6b8a4c56f354b3f0f5a61a7.

-A key challenge remains around testing and the hardware resources required to support comprehensive CI for PyTorch, given the scale of contributions.
-This topic has been discussed with members of the PyTorch Foundation and is recognized as the primary area needing work: determining the necessary machine capacity and identifying suitable providers.

 ## **Metrics**